Snarp/tyranoscript/readme.txt

 ■ TyranoBuilder ■
 http://b.tyrano.jp
-The official development tool for Tyranoscript.
+The official development tool for TyranoScript.
 Game production will be easier.

 ■ TyranoRider ■
 http://tyrano.jp/adv/next/rider
 Official debugging tool.
 There are functions that support the development of variable watches and the like.

 ■ Terms of use ■
-Tyranoscript is available free of charge.
+TyranoScript is available free of charge.
 There are no restrictions on commercial use.
 If the purpose is to produce a work, there are no restrictions on modification

 ■ Prohibitions ■
-* Please refrain from redistributing the Tyranoscript itself.
+* Please refrain from redistributing the TyranoScript itself.
-* Act of treating Tyranoscript as a product of smartphone conversion tool.
+* Act of treating TyranoScript as a product of smartphone conversion tool.

 If applicable, please contact the developer in advance.